microsoft/PowerToys/README.md

 #### Experiential PowerToys utility - Video conference muting:

-We'll ship the 0.24 experiential build shortly which will include all improvements from 0.23 and additional fixes.
+We'll ship the 0.24 experiential build shortly which will include all improvements from 0.23 in addition to the Video conference utility.
 #### Video / GIF capture functional spec for public review

 Deondre Davis created our [functional spec for creating a light weight, video / GIF recording tool](https://github.com/microsoft/PowerToys/pull/6900).
 We encourage everyone to review it and please leave comments in the pull request so we can adjust as needed.
 We'll be closing it for feedback on October 12th, 2020.